LucaVazz/SetlXHelper/README.md

 ## Contributing
 Feel free to suggest *additional features* or to *report bugs* by using the [GitHub-Issues](https://github.com/LucaVazz/SetlXHelper/issues).

-I'm also always pleased to see *pull-request*, for example if you have ported the extension to other editors or added a cool new functionality.
+I'm also always pleased to see *pull-request*, for example if you have ported the extension to other editors or added new functionality.

-If you see an issue in the backlog which isn't assigned to anyone yet, it's is up for grabs for ***you***!
-Just drop a comment and start working on it.